y4coub/42_transcendence/README.md

 Full-stack implementation of the ft_transcendance project.
 The repository hosts a Fastify + TypeScript backend, a Vite-powered TypeScript frontend, and forward-only SQLite migrations.

-> **Status**: actively developed – expect APIs and UI contracts to change while the core game, chat, and authentication flows evolve.

 ---

 ## Table of Contents